MOUNT ROGERS SPRING NATURALIST RALLY

 + VIEW DETAILS

-Friday Night Star Watch: Join BRDC astronomer Evan Worrell for a exploration of the stars.
-Activities begins at 9:00PM and will last one hour.
-We will meet at the Grindstone Campground and head towards a clearing for observation.
+Friday and Saturday Night Star Watch: Join BRDC astronomer Evan Worrell for a exploration of the stars.
+Friday night meet at the Community Center.
+Saturday night meet at Grindstone Campground parking lot.
+Activities begins at 8:30PM and will last as long as you!

 Although the focus is on Grindstone Campground, there are a number of other options available in the area including overnight lodging in "Downtown Konnarock" through Airbnb.
 Beartree Campground is also located within 10 miles of Konnarock.
-B&B's, Inns and Motels are available in Damascus, Abingdon, Chilhowie, Glade Spring, Marion, all with places to eat.
-Try www.virginiablueridge.org for information.
+Other local options include Bed & Breakfasts, Inns and rental cabins.
+Try www.virginiablueridge.org for more lodging information.

-The Konnarock Community Center (Address: 6535 Whitetop Rd, Troutdale, VA 24378) From I-81, take exit 35 (Chilhowie), go south on Rt 762, passing Hardee’s.
+The Konnarock Community Center (Address: 6535 Whitetop Rd, Troutdale, VA 24378) From I-81, take exit 35 (Chilhowie), go south on RT 762, passing Hardee’s.
 Follow this for 3.6 miles to the flashing light at intersection.
-Keeping straight the road becomes Rt 600, crosses Iron Mountain (disregard “Old 600″ signs)and in 7.6 miles turn left at intersection, staying on Rt 600.
-From here go 2/10 miles and the Konnarock community center is on the left.
+Keeping straight the road becomes RT 600, crossing Iron Mountain (disregard “Old 600″ signs) and in 7.6 miles turn left at intersection, staying on RT 600.
+From here, go 2/10 miles and the Konnarock community center is on the left.

 Consider Supporting the Rally

-All of our field trip leaders volunteer their time for the Naturalist Rally, so let them know you appreciate their sharing their time and knowledge with us!!
+All of our field trip leaders volunteer their time for the Naturalist Rally, so let them know you appreciate them sharing their time and knowledge with us!!

 The Mount Rogers Naturalist Rally has a long history, all the way back to 1974!
 Check out these historical brochures!